 Research and Grants

 Examining the impacts of implementing the Dedicated Education Unit Model is a critical component of the DEU Program.
-In December of 2009, the CNHS was awarded a Robert Wood Johnson Foundation $300K grant that will allow the CNHS to conduct a longitudinal in depth study of the impacts of the model on a wide range of outcomes, from student learning to faculty retention and nursing college enrollment rates.
+In December 2009, CNHS was awarded a Robert Wood Johnson Foundation $300K grant that will allow CNHS to conduct a longitudinal in-depth study of the impacts of the model on a wide range of outcomes, from student learning to faculty retention and nursing college enrollment rates.
 Results from the study will contribute to both local and national approaches for providing a nursing workforce of the future and addressing future nursing shortages.

 Read more about the grant and the research study: